 The original Partial Action Plan 4, as approved by HUD, proposed spending up to \$1,500,000.00 toward Damaged Building Beautification for the building at 130 Liberty Street.
-Due to the timing of this project, and the mediation of the insurance dispute regarding the fate of the building, that led to a settlement through which the LMDC will proceed to purchase the property and clean and deconstruct the building, the amount allocated for this project was reallocated to Neighborhood Parks and Open Spaces projects, as indicated in the amendments to the Partial Action Plan dated June 9, 2004.
+Due to the timing of this project, and the mediation of the insurance dispute regarding the fate of the building, that led to a settlement through which the LMDC will proceed to purchase the property and clean and deconstruct the building, the amount allocated for this project has been reallocated to Neighborhood Parks and Open Spaces projects, as indicated in the approved Partial Action Plan.